Darlene Love: Personal life

-Awards and accomplishments
+Awards and honors

 In 1995, Love received the Rhythm and Blues Foundation's Pioneer Award.

 In 2008, Love was ranked No. 84 on Rolling Stone's 100 Greatest Singers list.

-On December 15, 2010, it was announced that Love had been chosen for induction into the Rock and Roll Hall of Fame.
 On March 14, 2011, Love was inducted into the Rock and Roll Hall of Fame, with a speech by Bette Midler.
-Midler said "she changed my view of the world, listening to those songs, you had to dance, you had to move, you had to keep looking for the rebel boy."
-Near tears, Love noted that she would turn 70 later that year, and thanked Spector "for recognizing my talent and making me the main voice in his Wall of Sound."
+Midler said "she changed my view of the world, listening to those songs, you had to dance, you had to move, you had to keep looking for the rebel boy".
+Near tears, Love noted that she would turn 70 later that year, and thanked Spector "for recognizing my talent and making me the main voice in his Wall of Sound".
 Her speech elicited a standing ovation.
-Later, she sang "Zip-A-Dee-Doo-Dah" with Springsteen providing a guitar solo.
+Later, she sang "Zip-a-Dee-Doo-Dah" with Bruce Springsteen providing a guitar solo.

 In 2015, Love won her first Grammy Award for Best Music Film for the documentary 20 Feet From Stardom.

 In 2015, Love was featured in the September issue of Entertainment Weekly.
-In the music section of the magazine, it introduces Love's five decades of musical accomplishments such as different solos and albums.
+In the music section of the magazine, it introduced Love's five decades of musical accomplishments, such as different solos and albums.

 Love provided the inaugural performance to christen the opening of the Clermont Performing Arts Center in Clermont, Florida on September 26, 2015.